Understand The Different Parts Of The CPAT

 - You must have a completely clean criminal record.

-If you are looking for more details, you can visit the link http://www.candidatephysicalabilitytest.com/firefighter-requirements/.
+If you are looking for more details, you can visit the following link: http://www.candidatephysicalabilitytest.com/firefighter-requirements/.

 Hence, it can be subsequently concluded that a lot of practice is needed to pass this test successfully.
-A number of events test your bodily strength in the CPAT fire test.
+A number of events in the test assess your bodily strength.
 Hence, you need to consider the information mentioned above to pass the test.

 Terms and Conditions